APPLICATION STRATEGY 2021: New Mexico Exotics

 No electronic check payments

-Electronic check payments are no longer accepted.
-Payments may be made in person by cash, credit card online and by telephone by credit card only.
+Electronic check payments are not accepted.
+Payments may be made in person by cash or credit card and online or by telephone by credit card only.

 Cost for license and permits for New Mexico

 |Auxiliary fees for permits and licenses|

 (required up front in order to apply and refunded if the application is unsuccessful)

 View important information and an overview of the New Mexico rules/regulations, the draw system, permit and license fees and an interactive boundary line map on our State Profile.
 You can also view the New Mexico Oryx, Ibex, and Barbary Sheep species profiles to access historical and statistical data to help you find trophy areas.